Corey255A1/WunderVisionBlogHugo/content/posts/2023-12-04-Unreal_Gingerbread/index.md

 I took a quick diversion to create a couple more pieces.
 A Wall and Triangle piece to make the Gingerbread house.
 I found a graham cracker image to tweak and use as a texture for these pieces.
 Then I tweaked the UVs of the Wall and Triangle to make the textures look decent

-I built the gingerbread house with the grahamcracker pieces and added some of the candy and other gingerbread men as decorations.
+I built the gingerbread house with the graham cracker pieces and added some of the candy and other gingerbread men as decorations.

 The default SM_ChamferCubes with a light blue texture look great as ice cube blocks.